jmphil09/carmichael/README.md

 # Welcome to my Carmichael number repo!

+Note: this document is in the process of being updated.

 This repo is designed to reproduce and extend the research done here: "insert link to paper here".
+Note: I am looking for a digital version of the paper to include.
+I have a hard copy, so I will scan it and create a digital copy if I can't find one soon.

-This research was originally done between 2009-2011, and relies heavily on computation power.
+This research was originally done between 2009-2011, and relies heavily on cpu computation power.
 One of the reasons I have created this repo is to reproduce my original results on much newer hardware in a fraction of the original time.
 For example, it took a few months of computation time to generate the original results and I can reproduce those results in a couple of days using a Threadripper CPU or a small raspberry pi compute cluster (see below for specifics).

 The original results were created with Matlab and Mathematica, when I was new to writing code.
-The code in this repo is written in Python and I am much better at writing code now!
+The code in this repo is written in Python and, more importantly, I am much better at writing code now!

 ## How to run the code in this repo